Southampton: Bus

-The main bus operator is Bluestar which also operates Unilink under contract to the University of Southampton.
-Xelabus also operates a handful of routes.
-QuayConnect, which runs between Southampton Central Station and the ferry terminals on Town Quay via WestQuay is run with funding from Red Funnel.
-There is also a door-to-door minibus service called Southampton Dial a Ride, for residents who cannot access public transport.
+The main bus operator is Go South Coast – part of the Go Ahead group – which runs Bluestar as well as Unilink, QuayConnect and Salisbury Reds.
+First Solent runs services to Portsmouth via Fareham, while Xelabus also runs some routes.
+There is also a door-to-door minibus service called Southampton Dial-a-Ride, for residents who cannot access public transport.
 This is funded by the council and operated by SCA Support Services.

-Most bus services terminate in the city centre.
-First Hampshire & Dorset uses Portland terrace as their endpoint for their X4/X5 routes.
-Bluestar uses Vincent's Walk/Hanover Buildings for their east, city and north-bound routes and Portland Terrace for their west-bound routes.
-Xelabus uses Vincent's Walk as their main terminus for its Southampton routes.

 Tram

 There was a tram system from 1879 to 1949.
-More recent proposals to reintroduce them surfaced in 2016 and 2017 and a monorail system was proposed in 1988.
+More recent proposals to reintroduce them surfaced in 2016 and 2017, and a monorail system was proposed in 1988.

-All around Southampton are "Lucy Boxes" - so called as they were made by W. Lucy & Co. and often the only visible remnants of the tramways.
-They were used to inject power into the lines.
+Throughout Southampton there are a number of what are locally called Lucy Boxes, so called because they were made by W. Lucy & Co. for power distribution.
+They still remain along the routes even though the tram lines have been removed.
+Examples remain in other cities, including Wolverhampton.

 Cycling

 Southampton City Council announced that it would adopt a new ten year 'Cycling Strategy' from 2017, which would include the construction of multiple cycling highways throughout the city and surrounding suburbs.
 As of March 2020, Southampton Cycle Network routes 1 (Western), 3 and 4 (Eastern), and 5 (Northern) are substantially complete, with work started on route 6 (Bevois Valley).